 2022 Advocacy Year-in-Review

-TAGS: A Better Way Home Foreign Buyers Ban Government Relations Local Government Shake up Provincial Government Leadership UBCM Year in Review
+TAGS: A Better Way Home Foreign Buyer Ban Government Relations Local Government Shake up Provincial Government Leadership Union of BC Municipalities (UBCM) Year in Review

 With 2022 now in the rear-view mirror, BCREA’s Government Relations department reflects on a busy and eventful year.

 2022 was filled with regulatory change and shifts in the provincial political landscape impacting the real estate sector.
 Public and media interest around housing affordability intensified greatly across the year, often portrayed as escalating crises.
 As a result, governments have felt pressured to act quickly – at times rashly, announcing policies with varying degrees of advanced research and sector collaboration.

 Amidst this backdrop, the BCREA Government Relations department has adopted an increasingly research-oriented approach, adding original data and policy research to media and governmental discourse.
 Our goal has been and continues into 2023 to go beyond asserting opinion, but rather providing evidence-based sectoral thought leadership.
 Here’s a recap of our activities from the past year.

 In response to the provincial government’s announcement of a Home Buyer Rescission Period, BCREA released a research-focused white paper titled “A Better Way Home.”